StefanScherer/basebox-slave/README.md

   end
 end
 ```

+I suggest a `BASEBOX-TESTING` catalog for test uploads in the Jenkins build jobs.

 ### test-box-vcloud-credentials.bat
 In the `vmware-slave` the upload of the generated basebox will be done with ovftool.
 The script for the upload also needs your connection data and credentials to connect to your vCloud org.